gabriellewald/resume.md/resume.md

 ### <span>Data Scientist Fellow, DS4A Correlation One</span> <span>Oct 2020 -- Feb 2021</span>

-Merit-based fellowship with 5% acceptance rate led by Harvard Prof. Natesh Pillai.
+*Merit-based fellowship with 5% acceptance rate led by Harvard Prof. Natesh Pillai*

 - Co-created capstone project to understand financial impact in K-12 public education in CA
 - Run regression models to determine variables of impact and identify confounding factors